Online shopping has only become more popular these days and that’s a trend that doesn’t appear to be slowing any time soon.

 - In the event that you share your device, always make sure that you sign out from your online accounts

-- Check the reviews and policy of sellers before making any purchases
+- Check the reviews and policies of sellers before making any purchases

 - Ensure that all your transactions are on Etsy